auth0/docs/articles/extensions/custom-social-extensions.md

 ![](/media/articles/extensions/custom-social-connections.png)

 Click the slider next to the social provider you want to set up.
 The slider will turn from grey to green, indicating that a connection to that provider exists.
+For additional information on how each individual provider handles authentication, see that provider's documenation.

-### Configuring Social Connection Settings
+### Configure the Social Connection Settings

 The **New Connection** window contains two tabs: **Settings** and **Apps**: